-- notify-to-soa If yes do not check the nameservers in the NS RRset against the SOA MNAME.
-Normally a NOTIFY message is not sent to the SOA MNAME (SOA ORIGIN) as it is supposed to contain the name of the ultimate master.
-Sometimes, however, a slave is listed as the SOA MNAME in hidden master configurations and in that case you would want the ultimate master to still send NOTIFY messages to all the nameservers listed in the NS RRset. - recursion If yes, and a DNS query requests recursion, then the server will attempt to do all the work required to answer the query.
+If yes, and a DNS query requests recursion, then the server will attempt to do all the work required to answer the query.
 If recursion is off and the server does not already know the answer, it will return a referral response.
 The default is yes.
 Note that setting recursion no does not prevent clients from getting data from the server's cache; it only prevents new data from being cached as an effect of client queries.
 Caching may still occur as an effect the server's internal operation, such as NOTIFY address lookups.

-See also fetch-glue above.
+request-nsid

-request-nsid If yes, then an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to authoritative name servers during iterative resolution.
+If yes, then an empty EDNS(0) NSID (Name Server Identifier) option is sent with all queries to authoritative name servers during iterative resolution.
 If the authoritative server returns an NSID option in its response, then its contents are logged in the resolver category at level info.
 The default is no.